“The UN Guiding Principles Reporting Framework is the indispensible tool companies have been waiting for.”

 - Our Q&A series with companies offers insights about what these companies learned in the process of using the Framework.

 H&M was an early adopter of public reporting using the Reporting Framework.
 H&M’s Sofie Nyström says, “The UNGPs tell us we should ‘know and show’ that we respect human rights in practice.
 To be able to show, you have to know.
 To be able to know, you have to do.
 The Reporting Framework uncovers the places where you need to focus and improve, so that it becomes very clear what you need to do.”

 –> Looking for the UNGP Reporting Framework in another language?
-Several translations are in progress or are already published — see our page on translations here.
+See our page on translations here.

 “This most authoritative framework that has been brought forward is, for me, the answer.
 I want companies, not just in Europe but throughout the world, to use it. — Richard Howitt former MEP, European Parliament Rapporteur on Corporate Social Responsibility, current CEO of the International Integrated Reporting Council |

 See video of Richard Howitt talking about the Reporting Framework

 - A food, beverage and agriculture company is using the Reporting Framework to support training for suppliers, in order to build suppliers’ understanding of what the company expects when it asks suppliers to implement processes to identify and act upon human rights-related risks;